J-Ramalho/industRial/docs/10_spc.md

 [1] 0.71587
 ```

-And convert the percentage out of spec in parts per million.
-We're not considering the 1.5 shift that sometimes is presented in the literature but rather making a simple direct conversion of the proportion out of spec found before:
+The Quality Management department expects to see Capability Reports in ppm and not in percentage To make such conversion we have to multiply by 10'000.
+Note that we're not considering the 1.5 shift that sometimes is presented in the literature but rather making a simple direct conversion of the proportion out of spec found before:

 ```r